lsp7856/Google-CTF/Web.md

 Disallow: /deep-blue-sea/team/runes
 Disallow: /deep-blue-sea/team/vendors`

 We can submit a message on the `Disallow: /deep-blue-sea/team/vendors` page.
-It is vulnerable to XSS (Cross-Site Scripting)
+It is vulnerable to [an example](http://www.golemtechnologies.com/articles/prevent-xss "XSS") XSS (Cross-Site Scripting)
 ><em>XSS</em> - enables attackers to inject client-side scripts into web pages viewed by other users

-Once a message is submitted we're redirected to another page.
+Once a message is submitted we're redirected a page with this text:
+>Thank you, your request has been received
+Your message to the admins is as follows:
+!!!
+Expecting to find '<script src=' in your input -- please re-read the level challenge.

+This could be a hint... `<script src=.`
+An XSS vector could work here to steal the admin's cookie

 ##Ernst Echidna